 Disaster Information Volunteers (DIV) programme is where a network of trained volunteers would provide supplementary information on disasters in their local communities to assist Government relief efforts through the Facebook Workplace platform.
 Facebook will now share its disaster maps, developed using aggregated, de-identified data, with NDMA.
 These maps can aid swift disaster response by providing real-time, actionable information.

-IASbaba Press Information Bureau 4th Feb to 17th Feb, 2018 ARCHIVES GS-2 Efforts of the Government towards Affordable Housing (Topic: Government policies and interventions for development in various sectors and issues arising out of their design and implementation) Government has …
+IASbaba Press Information Bureau 10th June to 16th June, 2018 ARCHIVES GS-2 To be launched: Solar Charkha Mission (Topic: Government policies and interventions for development in various sectors and issues arising out of their design and implementation) By: Ministry of Micro …

-IASbaba Press Information Bureau 21st to 27th January, 2018 ARCHIVES GS-2 Rapid Reporting System for the Scheme for Adolescent Girls (Topic: Issues relating to development and management of Social Sector/Services relating to Health) What: A web based on line monitoring for …
+IASbaba Press Information Bureau 3rd June to 9th June, 2018 ARCHIVES GS-2 Launch of ‘JANAUSHADHI SUVIDHA’ – Oxo-biodegradable Sanitary Napkin (Topic: Issues relating to development and management of Social Sector/Services relating to Health) Why: According to the National Family Health Survey …